-Beyond the Casino Buffet
+What Lies Beyond the Casino Buffet in Atlantic City?

 Atlantic City is synonymous with its casinos and boardwalk, but the city has a local neighborhood food scene that is entirely separate from tourist infrastructure — and significantly better for it.
+Nearby, vegan restaurants in Newark offer another strong option for New Jersey plant-based dining.

-What Locals Actually Eat
+What Do Locals Actually Eat in Atlantic City?

 - The Boardwalk eateries are a tourist trap: The best vegan food in Atlantic City is found in the residential neighborhoods, not on the casino strip.